George Schussel

-George Schussel (born 1941 in occupied France during World War II) is an American businessman and entrepreneur.
-In 1942, Schussel's father brought the family out of German-occupied territory into Spain, and subsequently into the United States.
-Educated at UCLA on the west coast and at Harvard on the east coast, Schussel became best known as the founder and chairman of Digital Consulting Institute (DCI).
-By 1998 DCI had become one of the most significant American conference and expo companies in the field of technology.
-Schussel's expertise on database, computing architectures, the internet and information management issues also inspired him to travel to many countries presenting lectures that gave his views on the latest computer technologies and probable directions for the future of computer technology.
+George Schussel (born 1941) is an American businessman, entrepreneur, and writer.
+Schussel became best known as the founder and chairman of the Digital Consulting Institute (DCI) and promoting computer technology in conferences and expos.

+Schussel's expertise on database, computing architectures, the internet and information management issues inspired him to travel to many countries presenting lectures that gave his views on the latest computer technologies and probable directions for the future of computer technology.
 As of 2004, Schussel had given over 1,000 seminars for other technology professionals in countries such as France, UK, Belgium, Venezuela, Canada, Mexico, South Africa, Japan, and Australia.

-Accomplishments

-George Schussel has been the inventor and chairperson of computer industry trade shows such as Database World, Client/Server World, and Creating the Real Time Enterprise.
-His lectures have scored 9 on a 10-point scale and were noted for underlining and explaining technical issues, while focusing on the business benefits and uses of technology.
+George Schussel was the inventor and chairperson of computer industry trade shows such as Database World, Client/Server World, and Creating the Real Time Enterprise.
+His lectures had scored 9 on a 10-point scale and were noted for underlining and explaining technical issues, while focusing on the business benefits and uses of technology.

-Schussel has authored the 1985 book Data Management: Past, present and future (Critical technology report), as well as co-authored the 1994 book Rightsizing Information Systems (Professional Reference).
+Schussel wrote the 1985 book Data Management: Past, present and future (Critical technology report), as well as co-authored the 1994 book Rightsizing Information Systems (Professional Reference).
 He has also authored or co-authored over 100 articles or columns in leading computer industry journals such as Computerworld, Datamation, Client Server Today and Data Based Advisor.